 Frequently Asked Questions

-- What is the difference between the Pre-Licensure and Post-Licensure BS?
+- What is the difference between the Prelicensure track and RN to BS track?

 We get this question a lot.
 Our Prelicensure track is for students who do not already have an RN license, want to earn a BS in Nursing, and prepare for the NCLEX licensing exam.
 The Online RN to BS is for associates degree prepared nurses who already have their RN license or are ready to take the NCLEX licensing exam, and wish to continue their education to earn a BS in Nursing.

-The RN is the license issued by the State of Utah Division of Occupational and Professional Licensing and the BS is the degree issued by the University of Utah.
+The RN is the license issued by the State of Utah Division of Occupational and Professional Licensing, and the BS is the degree earned from the University of Utah.
 Both tracks earn the same degree at the end of the program.

 - How do I make an appointment with a Nursing Academic Advisor?

 - How many applicants are accepted each year?We accept 72 applicants for the Fall semester and 72 applicants for the Spring semester.

 - Is there a waiting list?No. The University of Utah College of Nursing does not have a waiting list.
 If an applicant is not admitted, they may reapply the following application cycle.

 - When is the application deadline?